nprapps/nprapps.github.com/_posts/2015-05-18-locator-maps.markdown

 * When everything's in code, it becomes a lot harder to work with vague boundaries and data that is not in geo format.
 I can't just highlight and clip an area in Illustrator.
 We'll have to figure out how to handle this as we go.
 (Any suggestions?
 Please leave a comment!)

-* We've figured out how to make smart scale bars.
+* We've figured out how to [make smart scale bars](https://github.com/nprapps/dailygraphics/blob/master/graphic_templates/locator_map/js/graphic.js#L248-L264).
 Next up: inset maps and pointer boxes.
+I'd also like to figure out how to incorporate raster topo layers.